openhab/openhab-docs/mainui/settings/rules.md

   Use the <!--F7:blue play --> play button on the individual rule pages to have the rule run all actions immediately.
 <!-- END MAINUI SIDEBAR DOC - DO NOT REMOVE -->

-The page has a searchable list of rules where the following attributes
+The page has a searchable list of rules with the following attributes:

 - name
 - unique id